New York Daily News to slash 50% of its newsroom

 "I'm sure people will feel it in the paper," the source said.
 "They'll see what's missing."

-The source expressed frustration with the paper's ownership, but said that some of the problems predate Tronc's acquisition.
+The source expressed frustration with the paper's ownership, but said that some of the problems predate Tronc's acquisition of it.

 "Tronc's incompetence is real, and nobody has any faith that they have a strategy," the source said.
 "At the same time, I have to say honestly, if this were still Mort Zuckerman's paper, we would possibly be in the same place.
 He was figuring out what to do with losses."